 Of course, there are also kind-hearted souls like Marco, who are patient, understanding, and so tremendously empathetic.
-Thank goodness he was there to comfort Bas after his confession, treating him with the care and compassion that he needs.
-Marco’s behaviour has been exemplary, making sure that Bas is supported, keeping him company at all times, and comforting him without pressure or judgment.
+Thank goodness he was there to comfort Bas after his confession, treating him with the care and compassion he needs.
+Marco's behaviour has been exemplary, ensuring that Bas is supported, keeping him company at all times, and comforting him without pressure or judgment.
 I can finally relax, knowing that Bas is in safe hands with Marco looking after him.

 Bas was not the only victim in Call It What You Want.
 There's also Kaprao, who bravely spoke about his abuse, even when Tee tried to smear his reputation in the media.
 Ait is a victim as well, and he was in the process of being groomed under Tee's psychological coercion.

 Call It What You Want uses a BL drama setting to explore the topics of corruption and exploitation in the acting industry.
-Although the storytelling lacks some fluidity, it’s still an interesting glimpse into the ugliness behind the beautiful illusion.
-The glamor of the celebrity world isn’t as idyllic as it may seem.
+Although the storytelling lacks some fluidity, it's still an interesting glimpse into the ugliness behind the beautiful illusion.
+The glamour of the celebrity world isn't as idyllic as it may seem.
 Some companies will exploit young hopefuls like Bas, Ait, and Kaprao, who are desperate to make it in the industry.
-Not all of them will speak up about the abuses or misconducts, in fear of jeopardizing their future careers.
+Not all of them will speak up about the abuses or misconducts in fear of jeopardizing their future careers.

 An interesting fact is that Call It What You Want has released a statement, declaring their drama is inspired by real events that happened.
 The story contains some vague references to the BL series 2Moons and 2Moons2, which were plagued by online reports of controversies with their production company Motive Village.